Adam Conover: Early life and education

 Adam Conover was born in Smithtown, New York, and grew up in nearby Wading River, on the North Shore of Long Island.
 His parents are David O. Conover, a marine biologist, and Margaret Conover (née Howard), a botanist.
 His younger sister, Emily Conover, is a science reporter who holds a PhD in particle physics.
 Conover has described himself as "the only member of the family without a Ph.D."
+As a teen, he would design webpages and taught himself HTML.

 In 2000, he graduated from Shoreham-Wading River High School, where he became interested in the performing arts.
 As a teenager, he was part of a band called Bocoach.
 He then attended Bard College, where, in 2002, he became an active member of the sketch comedy group Olde English.
 In 2004, he earned a bachelor's degree in philosophy from Bard College.